Ricardo-A-Zapata/ricardo.github.io/README.md

 # ricardo.github.io
-Home Page
-Within this repository are the projects I have worked on and completed
+Home Page: Within this repository are the projects I have worked on and completed